constellation-app/constellation/CoreLayersView/src/au/gov/asd/tac/constellation/views/layers/docs/layers-view.md

 of all selected layers).
 Combining both query and manual layers will produce undefined results and should not be used when accuracy of results is needed.

+To delete a layer, simply press the Delete button next to the layer you want to remove.

 ## Layer Types